 Finding open mics

-This system is problematic for a number of reasons.
-The information display is cluttered and tough to scan, and gives no quick indication as to where any of these mics are located.
+Comedians often travel to different cities to gain exposure and experience.
+However, find open mics to do so is often difficult.
+The information display is cluttered and tough to scan and gives no quick indication as to where any of these open mics are located.
 Another issue is the appointment of the Facebook group as the nexus of information for a comedy scene.
-These groups follow no standard naming convention, and can be difficult to find.
+These groups follow no standard naming convention and can be difficult to find.
 For example, in San Francisco, the Facebook group is titled “Bay Area Comedy Network”.
 In Seattle, the Facebook group is called “Northwest Comedians”, and in Denver, the Facebook group is called “Colorado Comedy Coop”.
-As one can imagine, coming to one of these cities and looking for the main Facebook group can be difficult when one has no idea as to what the correct group is actually called.
+As one can imagine, coming to one of these cities and looking for the main Facebook group can be difficult when a comedian has no idea as to what the correct group is actually called.
 Additionally, one has to get approved to join the group after requesting to do so, and this can take anywhere from hours to weeks, depending on how diligent the group administrator happens to be (a completely voluntary job).
-MicSpot will address these issues by providing a consistent, open experience to whoever has the app, where one can go anywhere in the country and see the mic listings displayed on a map of that city, where mics that are happening that day are displayed as clickable green nodes and mics that are active but not happening that day are displayed as clickable yellow nodes.
+MicSpot will address these issues by allowing hosts in an area to maintain and update their own mics (thus cutting out a host’s need to notify the group administrator to update the status of their mic).
+This will provide a consistent, open experience so comedians can go anywhere in the country and see the mic listings displayed on a map of that city, where mics that are happening that day are displayed as clickable green nodes and mics that are active but not happening that day are displayed as clickable yellow nodes.

-Another issue with this system is how up to date an open mic listing is.
+Another issue with the current system is how up to date an open mic listing is.
 Looking at the Bay Area Comedy Open Mic calendar above, someone well versed in the scene can quickly pick out several mics from the list that have been discontinued or now meet on a bi-weekly basis as opposed to a weekly basis as listed.
 Even if a mic is correctly listed and up to date in the calendar, the mic will on occasion get canceled some weeks due to unforeseen circumstances (producer’s car broke down, trivia night at the bar replaced the mic that week, etc.).
-This means that the only way one can really be sure that the mic is happening that day is if the producer posts to the Facebook group that day indicating that the mic is happening.
-This is problematic because any given comic may not be Facebook friends with the producer, and as a result not receive notification of whether the mic is happening or not, and either show up to a mic that got cancelled, or not show up to a mic that is in fact happening.
-In MicSpot, a producer will have the ability to add their open mic to the map, and once added with the proper parameters (duration, location, set length given to each comic, recurring basis, etc.), the producer will be prompted by the app the morning of the day the mic will occur with a simple opt in of “Is the mic happening today?
+Currently, the only way comedian can be sure that the mic is happening that day is if the host posts to the Facebook group that day indicating that the mic is happening.
+However, this is problematic because any given comedian may not be Facebook friends with the host, and as a result not receive notification of whether the mic is happening or not, and either show up to a mic that got cancelled, or not show up to a mic that is in fact happening.
+In MicSpot, a host will have the ability to add their open mic to the map, and once added with the proper parameters (duration, location, set length given to each comedian, recurring basis, etc.), the host will be prompted by the app the morning of the day the mic will occur with a simple opt in of “Is the mic happening today?
 Y/N”.
-The producer can respond to this with one tap, where comics will then be able to see if the mic is running that day or not.
+The host can respond to this with one tap, where comedians will then be able to see if the mic is running that day or not.

 Open mic signups